octoblu/microblu_ws/README.md

 ##Install
 * Clone or download and unzip.
 * Rename the resulting folder to remove any - characters, and place folder in the libraries directory of your Arduino sketch directory.
-EX Documents/Arduino/libraries/skynet_firmware_arduino_master
+EX ~/Documents/Arduino/libraries/skynet_firmware_arduino_master
 * Also requires the ArduinoJsonParser library https://github.com/bblanchon/ArduinoJsonParser
 * After adding both, Close/reopen arduino and if all is well you'll find File->Examples->SkynetClient

 ##Examples
-Find full examples in the File->Examples->SkynetClient menu but generally, theres 2 ways to use onMessage function or bind.
+Find full examples in the File->Examples->SkynetClient menu but generally, theres 3 ways to use: onMessage, log message,  or bind.
-###Function
+###onMessage
 The simplest method is to register a function to be called when Skynet receives a message for your device:
 ```cpp
 void setup()